mak-gitdev/HA_enoceanmqtt-addon/README.md

 ## Configuration
 1. Click on **Configuration**
     - If you already have a previous valid configuration, click **⋮ → Edit as YAML** and paste your previously saved configuration.
 Otherwise, follow the instructions below.
-    - Adapt the `addon/enoceanmqtt.devices.sample` and put it to your Home Assistant **/config** directory.
+    - Adapt the [`addon/enoceanmqtt.devices.sample`](https://github.com/mak-gitdev/HA_enoceanmqtt-addon/blob/master/addon-dev/enoceanmqtt.devices.sample) and put it to your Home Assistant **/config** directory.
 You can use the Home Assistant **File Editor**.
      **Tip**: Your device name can contain `/` e.g. `[lights/livingroom]`.
 This allows you to group your devices by type when exploring MQTT messages.
-    - Indicate the location of your device file under the **device_file** entry.
+    - Indicate the location of this device file under the **device_file** entry.
-    - Indicate the location of your mapping file under the **mapping_file** entry.
-Useful for people wanting to add support for new devices.
-Leave empty to use the default mapping file.
+    - Leave empty the **mapping_file** entry to use the default mapping file.
+If you want to use a custom mapping file, indicate the location of your mapping file.
+This can be useful for people wanting to add support for new devices or customize the existing ones.
+Refer to this [wiki page](https://github.com/mak-gitdev/HA_enoceanmqtt/wiki/Examples#using-custom-mappingyaml-andor-eepxml-files) for more details.
-    - Indicate the location of your EEP.xml file under the **eep_file** entry.
-Useful for people wanting to add support for new devices not already supported by the Python EnOcean library.
-Leave empty to use the default EEP.xml file.
+    - Leave empty the **eep_file** entry to use the default EEP.xml file.
+If you want to use a custom EEP.xml file, indicate the location of your EEP.xml file.
+This can be useful for people wanting to add support for new devices not yet supported by the Python EnOcean library.
+Refer to this [wiki page](https://github.com/mak-gitdev/HA_enoceanmqtt/wiki/Examples#using-custom-mappingyaml-andor-eepxml-files) for more details.
     - Indicate your preferred location for the log file under the **log_file** entry.
 It shall be in your Home Assistant **/config** directory.
-    - Select the serial interface of your EnOcean dongle in the list of detected serial ports.
+    - Select the serial interface of your EnOcean transceiver in the list of detected serial ports.
 When using yaml configuration, the format is for example:
         ```yaml
         enocean_port: /dev/ttyUSB0
         ```